learn-co-students/hs-zhw-shoes-layout-v-000/README.md

 ---
-tags: layout, positioning, float, display, column structure, clearfix, clear
+tags: layout, positioning, float, display, column structure, clearfix, clear, kids
 language: html, css
+resources: 0
 ---

-# Code Challenge 4 - ZHW Shoes Layout
+# ZHW Shoes Layout

 This challenge asks that you work in teams to create the website page shown in the provided image.

 ## Tasks

-1. Clone this repository ♥ `git clone git@github.com:jongrover/challenge-4.git`
+1. Fork this repository.
-2. cd into folder ♥ `cd challenge-4`
+2. Clone your fork.
+3. cd into your local forked copy of the repository.
-3. Write the necessary CSS in the css/layout.css file to create classes for the different possible columns to make up a three column grid.
+4. Write the necessary CSS in the css/layout.css file to create classes for the different possible columns to make up a three column grid.
 One column should take up one-third, another two-thirds, and another all three-thirds.
 Make use of clearfix and clear to avoid issues.
 Use the image file MOCKUP.jpg as a reference to build the index.html page as it appears.